 (3) A Commissioner to whom a matter has been allocated under subsection (1)(b) may continue and complete the hearing and determination of part-heard proceedings after the Commissioner referred to in subsection (1)(a) has resumed his or her duties.

+(4) A person who is a commissioner may, even though the person’s designation has ceased to have effect under the Industrial Relations Act 1979 section 16(2B), continue and complete the hearing and determination of part-heard proceedings after another commissioner has been designated under section 16(2A) of that Act.

 [Section 51H inserted by No. 51 of 2004 s.
-67.]
+67; amended by No. 36 of 2009 s.
+13.]

 51I.
 Practice, procedure and appeals